Amruthamsh/equinox-NASA-dashboard/README.md

-## Equinox: From Space Research to Mission Readiness
+# Equinox — From Space Research to Mission Readiness

 ## Project Summary